This article covers all the parts of a forklift and their functions.

 The Engine/Battery Compartment

-The engine compartment on a sit-down internal combustion forklift is located directly under the operator’s seat.
+For sit-down internal combustion forklifts, the engine compartment is located directly beneath the operator’s seat.

 - Transmission